-Overcooked 2 does have it’s down sides though, ingredients sometimes disappear, it wouldn’t let me pick up a plate at times and I experienced some framerate problems.
-The game did have a day one patch that fixed most of this stuff so I am glad that me and my friends won’t have to go through that again.
+Overcooked 2 does have it’s share of downsides though, ingredients sometimes disappear, it wouldn’t let me pick up a plate at times and I experienced some framerate problems.
+The game did have a day one patch that fixed most of this stuff so I am glad that my friends and I won’t have to go through that again.

-You unlock chef’s as you progress with the story which is a very cool feature that I liked.
+You unlock different chef’s as you progress with the story which is a very cool feature that I liked.
 Another great feature is the ability to jump in and out of a friends story so you can help them and equally they can do the same for you.
-This game is about teamwork and basically without that you will have a hard time but taking it solo really doesn’t take away the experience you get.
+This game is about teamwork and basically, without that, you will have a hard time but taking it solo really doesn’t take away the experience you get.

 Genre: Party, Strategy